KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 Many of humanity’s most meaningful advancements in art, technology, and other human endeavors began in situations where the creator had the security of privacy in which to explore, to discover, to make mistakes, and to learn thereby.

-The roots of the Komodo ecosystem stem from the seminal work of Satoshi Nakamoto and his Bitcoin protocol 1 .
+The roots of the Komodo ecosystem stem from the seminal work of Satoshi Nakamoto and his Bitcoin protocol.
 One of the key challenges in this technology is that the original protocol does not make any account for privacy.
 Therefore, in advancing blockchain technology, we created Jumblr to empower Komodo-ecosystem members with this necessary security.

 ### Challenges for Privacy-centric Systems and the Komodo Solution